The Voting Smart Contract#

 The source code of your smart contract is going to be in the src directory, which already contains the file lib.rs, assuming you follow the above guide to set up your project.

-Open src/lib.rs in your editor and you’ll see some code for writing tests, which you can delete for now.
+The smart contract template also includes some examples tests under the tests directory, which you can delete for now.
 You will come back to tests later in this tutorial.

 use concordium_std::*;